wrightaq/Fullstack-Benchmark/instapost/README.md

 - [x ] In the Express server `server/index.js`, complete the request handler that will respond to `GET` requests to `/api/posts` with JSON of the posts stored in the database.
 You should use the Mongoose model exported by `Post.js` to fetch all of the posts from the database.
 - [x ] Make an AJAX request from your client to the `/api/posts` route of your server when the App (or Feed) component gets loaded.
 Replace the sample data in your client with data obtained from your server.
-- [ ] Refactor the **Feed** component to dynamically render the data from your api.
+- [x ] Refactor the **Feed** component to dynamically render the data from your api.
   - Leverage the existing **Post** component with the data you requested.
-- [ ] Use the [Moment.js](https://momentjs.com) library to display the post dates using relative time - for example, "21 hours ago" or "10 minutes ago."
+- [x ] Use the [Moment.js](https://momentjs.com) library to display the post dates using relative time - for example, "21 hours ago" or "10 minutes ago."
-- [ ] Ensure that the posts in your feed appear in reverse-chronological order (with the most recent post appearing first in the feed.)
+- [x ] Ensure that the posts in your feed appear in reverse-chronological order (with the most recent post appearing first in the feed.)

 **WHEN THIS STEP IS COMPLETE:** please make a commit with the message "complete step one"